 Mr. LaManna worked at William Blair & Company, LLC from 1987 until his retirement in 2005.
 During his tenure at William Blair, he served in several different roles, including senior specialty finance analyst, head of the business services group, and director of research.
 In addition, he was a member of the firm's executive committee, equity capital markets committee and audit committee for four years.
-Mr. LaManna has served on the boards of directors of several privately-held companies.
+Mr. LaManna has served on the boards of directors of several privately-held companies in the financial services industry.
 He is a Chartered Financial Analyst, and he holds a B.A. degree in economics and business administration from Knox College and an M.B.A. degree in finance from The University of Chicago.
+He has served as a director of the Company since 2011.

-Due to his financial and investment experience, as well as his experience as a director for several other financial services companies, we believe Mr. LaManna should serve as a member of our board of directors.
+Due to his extensive financial and investment experience, as well as his experience as a director for several other financial services companies, we believe Mr. LaManna should serve as a member of our board of directors.